← Back to Blog

 The Kiting Technique

-Kiting is the Paladin's most important combat skill.
-The basic loop:
+Kiting is the single most important combat technique for Paladins.
+The basic loop is simple:

 1. Shoot the monster

-2. Move one tile away before the monster reaches you
+2. Move one tile away before it reaches you

 3. Shoot again as it follows